-The Oath begins with the election of the priors, who administrate the three town “Gates“ (districts).
-Every gate has a distinguishing color:
+The Oath begins with the election of the priors, who administrate the three towns “Gates“ (districts).
+Every gate has a distinguishing colour:

-– Signina Gate: “Excelsior”‘s colors are yellow and green, and their symbol is a mountain;
+– Signina Gate: “Excelsior”‘s colours are yellow and green, and their symbol is a mountain;

 – Roman Gate: “Per aspera ad astra”, yellow and light blue, has a bow and arrow on its crest;